What is GDPR ?

 To use a straight forward analogy.
 You can put great locks on your house, install an alarm and have a guard dog – but your house may still be broken into.
 You did everything that you could reasonably do and you will not be held at fault for carelessness.
 It’s the same with GDPR.

-As far as the GDPR and EU data regulation for small businesses it all boils down to two main points – Data Security and Data Organisation.
+As far as the GDPR and EU data regulation for small businesses it all boils down to three main points – Device Security, Data Organisation and Data Security.
 In a nutshell, there are a few key areas that small businesses need to address to be GDPR compliant and prepared for the new EU data protection regulation.
 The good news is that they are things that all businesses should be doing anyway.

 GDPR is a great opportunity for SME’s to meet their legal obligations AND streamline their systems and processes.

-- Client & Staff Access – If a client or staff member wants to see the information you hold on them you must be able to provide it in an industry standard digital format that allows them to re-use it elsewhere.
+- Data Access – If a client or staff member wants to see the information you hold on them you must be able to provide it in an industry standard digital format that allows them to re-use it elsewhere.